NYPL/engineering-general/security/README.md

 ## Services

-Services SHOULD check client [OAuth scopes](../security/oauth.md) and [OpenID Connect claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) (e.g. `sub` ) for proper authorization.

-- If using the API Gateway, this information can found in the `X-NYPL-Identity` header added by the API Gateway.
+Services SHOULD ensure their API documentation has proper [OAuth scope](../security/oauth.md) requirements in their documentation.

 Services SHOULD be on a private network inaccessible from the Internet whenever possible.